Working with History

 THE SOCIETY FOR THE PROTECTION OF ANCIENT BUILDINGS SCHOLARSHIP

-MARK HINES IS ONE OF JUST A HANDFUL OF CONSTRUCTION PROFESSIONALS WHO HAVE BEEN AWARDED A SCHOLARSHIP WITH THE SOCIETY FOR THE PROTECTION OF ANCIENT BUILDINGS, ONE OF THE OLDEST AND MOST INFLUENTIAL CONSERVATION ORGANISATIONS IN THE WORLD.
-THE INTENSIVE NINE MONTH COURSE TAKES THE SCHOLARS TO ALL PARTS OF THE UK AND OFFERS A WAY OF THINKING ABOUT DESIGN THAT IS STILL RELEVANT TODAY.
+MARK HINES IS ONE OF JUST A HANDFUL OF CONSTRUCTION PROFESSIONALS WHO HAVE BEEN FORTUNATE ENOUGH TO HAVE UNDERTAKEN A SCHOLARSHIP WITH THE SOCIETY FOR THE PROTECTION OF ANCIENT BUILDINGS, ONE OF THE OLDEST AND MOST INFLUENTIAL CONSERVATION ORGANISATIONS IN THE WORLD.
+THE NINE MONTH COURSE TAKES THE SCHOLARS TO ALL PARTS OF THE UK AND OFFERS A WAY OF THINKING ABOUT DESIGN THAT IS STILL RELEVANT TODAY.

 There can be many different reasons why work on a historic building might be needed.
 It could be the slow ravages of time taking its toll, the result of changing demands, a desire to make better use of an existing room, a need to create more space, improve access or perhaps save energy costs.

 We have learned that in experienced hands, every historic building as an opportunity.
 Sensitively repaired and refurbished buildings are very attractive to users, visitors, tenants, and purchasers and add economic value- retaining its special qualities, lowering running costs and making the building feel more comfortable to live and work in.